-The Florida Stock Market Simulation Fall 2013 Semester runs from September 16, 2013 to November 22, 2013.
+The Florida Stock Market Simulation Spring 2014 Semester runs from January 13, 2014 to April 11, 2014.
 The advisor will choose the trading period (within the given timeframe).

 To be eligible for the competition, you must complete a minimum of 3 transactions during the entire trading period and be registered for a minimum of 7 weeks.

 Before making any transactions, you must have your team number, password, and the ticker symbols of the securities you wish to buy/sell.

 3. There are Two Versions of the Program:

 The Internet version: Florida SMC Home Page.
 Visit our home page to submit transactions, review your team's activity, research stocks, obtain quotes, find ticker symbols, and review your team's ranking.
 This is the best way to transaction because it is fast, accurate, and convenient.